iLVL-Key/FFXI/addons/leaderboard/readme.md

 ### Version History

 **5.1**
 - Added live_score_saving option.
 Save scores to the live file (data/live.xml) at a regular interval for crash recovery.
+Previously would do this without the option to turn it on or off.
 - Adjusted frequency of saving to the live file (scores).
 Previously would save after every action from anyone in your party/alliance.
 Will now instead check once per second and only save if there is a reason to (ie if nothing is happening it won't save).
 Dramatically reduces the number of saves/writes to file while still retaining the ability to save data in the event of a crash.
 - Adjusted nearly all coroutine.sleep() calls to be coroutine.schedule() calls instead.